-The World Bank in Armenia provides a direct strategic contribution to the JP through the first two objectives of its recently launched 'Armenia Development Policy Operation4', which focuses on improving the investment climate through streamlined, pro-competition and probusiness regulations and processes (pillar 1 - Economic Governance) and improving fiscal quality through increased tax compliance and spending efficiency (pillar 2 - Fiscal Governance).
+The World Bank in Armenia provides a direct strategic contribution to the JP through the first two objectives of its recently launched 'Armenia Development Policy Operation3', which focuses on improving the investment climate through streamlined, pro-competition and probusiness regulations and processes (pillar 1 - Economic Governance) and improving fiscal quality through increased tax compliance and spending efficiency (pillar 2 - Fiscal Governance).
 Informed by consultations with World Bank colleagues, the JP addresses programmatic gaps in this project while ensuring no overlapping of interventions.

 For the past year, the World Bank has also been actively exploring the potential viability of Diaspora bonds with two advisory missions and preliminary analysis.
 As such, the JP will be implementing the diaspora finance feasibility study in close partnership with local and global World Bank colleagues and experts.
 Moreover, Armenia has been an early adopter country of the WB's Human Capital Project, thus the JP will build on the planned development of policy options for human capital development by the Wold Bank, underpinning it with sound and integrated financing frameworks.
+The strategic partnership on social protection will also be further strengthened and capitalized on.